Wijdemeren

 Wijdemeren ([ˌʋɛidəˈmeːrə(n)]) is a municipality in the Netherlands, in the province of North Holland, on the western border of the Gooi region.

-Wijdemeren contains many lakes.
-In the north(east) Spiegelplas and Ankeveense Plassen, in the (south)west Loosdrechtse Plassen.
+Wijdemeren contains many lakes, including Spiegelplas and Ankeveense Plassen in the north(east) and Loosdrechtse Plassen in the (south)west.

 Wijdemeren was established as a merger of 's-Graveland, Loosdrecht, and Nederhorst den Berg on 1 January 2002.
 The former municipality of Loosdrecht belonged to the province of Utrecht.

 Population centres

-The municipality of Wijdemeren consists of the following cities, towns, villages and/or districts:
+The municipality of Wijdemeren includes the following small towns and villages:

 Topography

-Dutch Topographic map of the municipality of Wijdemeren, 2013.
+Map of the municipality of Wijdemeren, 2013.